Storytelling lessons from baseball legend Vin Scully

 Thanks for the stories, Vin.

-This article is part of our Inside Story series, an occasional, in-depth look at the hidden marketing insights behind historical and current events.
-Read more here.
+This article was written by Senior Account Executive Andrew Africk, a former sports radio announcer himself.
+It’s part of our Inside Story series, an occasional, in-depth look at the hidden marketing insights behind historical and current events.
+Read more editions in this series here.